The cost to install a central A/C in San Antonio can fall anywhere between $6,000 and $18,000. Most homeowners pay roughly $9,500.

-Most AC units come with a manufacturer warranty, but the length and coverage varies from brand to brand.
+Most A/C units come with a manufacturer warranty, but the length and coverage vary from brand to brand.
 You’ll pay more for a longer, more comprehensive warranty.

-When comparing AC warranties, you’ll want to look at 3 types of warranty:
+When comparing A/C warranties, you’ll want to look at 3 types of warranties:

 Companies that employ techs with more skill and experience will charge more for their labor.

 Don’t let this keep you from hiring a good company, though.
 A quality A/C installation team will have the tools and know-how to find out what size A/C your home needs and then properly install it.

 You’re better off hiring a good tech that knows what they’re doing, rather than risk a cheap tech that does poor-quality work (and pay for repairs in the near future).